lelit/pglast/docs/parser.rst

    slots:

    start : int
-     the start offset
+     the index of the start of the token

    end : int
-     the end offset
+     the index of the end of the token

    name : str
      the name of the offset